 March 2, 1988 - Wins a Grammy, with Emmylou Harris and Linda Ronstadt, for Best Country Performance by a Duo or Group for the album, "Trio."

 1987-1988 - Her primetime variety show on ABC, "Dolly," airs for one season.

 1992 - Whitney Houston releases her version of the song "I Will Always Love You," which tops the Billboard Hot 100 for 14 weeks, a record at the time.

-1994 - Releases an autobiography titled "Dolly: My Life and Other Unfinished Business."
+1994 - Parton's autobiography titled "Dolly: My Life and Other Unfinished Business" is published.

 1999 - Is inducted into the Country Music Hall of Fame.

 February 23, 2000 - Wins a Grammy, with Emmylou Harris and Linda Ronstadt, for Best Country Collaboration with Vocals for the song "After the Gold Rush."

 February 21, 2001 - Wins a Grammy, with Gary Paczosa and Steve Buckingham, for Best Bluegrass Album for the album "The Grass is Blue."